Shishiaha/TraderForPoe/README.md

 What things you need to run the sofware?
 - .NET Framework 4.6.1
-- Display mode has to be windowed or windowed fullscreen
+- Display mode has to be windowed or windowed fullscreen in PoE 2 settings

 ### Installing

-Just download the .exe file and execute.
+Just download the .exe file and execute, it's portable.

 ## License